mgao6767/mingze-gao/docs/posts/get-bank-holding-company-financials/index.md

 %bhc_financials(01jan1990,01dec2000);
 ```

+!!! warning
+    RSSD dates are not always available, in which case lines 18-24 should be
+    removed.

 ## Merge with Compustat/CRSP

 The firm identifier in the Y-9C data is `RSSD9001`.
 To merge the BHC's balance